Ferry Terminal & Transit Parking

 The Main Street Ferry Terminal serves the Oakland & Alameda route with service to Oakland’s Jack London Square and San Francisco.
 Find bicycle route information on the Get Around Alameda page.

 Auto parking: Parking for 324 cars is available in the ferry terminal parking lot at 2990 Main Street.
-Parking is currently free, though the City is planning to launch paid parking in early 2025.
+Parking is free and paid parking is not planned for this ferry terminal.

 Restrooms: Restrooms are available at the terminal (with limited hours) and on ferries.